leighayanid/leighdinaya.com/content/blogs/create-a-jamstack-site-in-under-five-minutes.md

 published: true
 tags: ['Jamstack', 'Stackbit']
 series: false
-cover_image: ./images/stackbit.png
-logo_image: ./images/stackbit-logo.png
-canonical_url: false
-description: 'Did you know you can build and deploy your JAMStack site in less than 5 minutes?
-Yes, it is possible thanks to Stackbit, an online service that scaffolds a JAMStack website from scratch using different technologies.
-It uses pre-built themes, different static site generators, connect it to CMS of your choice and then publish your site to Github and Netlify.
-And it is free to use.'
 ---

 Did you know you can build and deploy your JAMStack site in less than 5 minutes?
 Yes, it is possible thanks to [Stackbit](https://www.stackbit.com), an online service that scaffolds a JAMStack website from scratch using different technologies.
 It uses pre-built themes, different static site generators, connect it to CMS of your choice and then publish your site to Github and Netlify.
 And it is free to use.